voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--director"></a>`bareos::director::director`

-To define the director's name and its access password used for authenticating the console program.
-Only a single director resource definition may appear in the director's configuration file.
+The Director resource defines the attributes of the Director's running on the network.
+Only a single Director resource is allowed.

 #### Parameters